Delaware has established a reputation around the world as the best and most business-friendly state in which to incorporate.

 Looking for more reasons to consider a Delaware company over one formed in your home state?
 Read this article about what kind of company benefits most from choosing Delaware.

-In this video, our founder and CEO, Rick Bell, tells you how Delaware's Court of Chancery is different from courts in other states, from being run by judges to having the most complete body of case laws, and how anyone can form a Delaware LLC or corporation, regardless of where a company does business.
+In this video, our founder and CEO, Rick Bell, tells you some of the benefits of incorporating in Delaware and how Delaware's Court of Chancery is different from courts in other states.
+With the Delaware Court of Chancery being run by judges, having the most complete body of case laws, and how anyone can form a Delaware LLC or corporation, regardless of where a company does business, there are plenty of reasons why companies incorporate in Delaware.

 The HBS Blog offers insight on Delaware corporations and LLCs as well as information about entrepreneurship, startups and general business topics.